 If you think you have an infestation, you should seek mice control immediately.
 To prevent future problems, there are various things you can do:

 Keep Gardens Clear: Mice can use overhanging tree branches, shrubs and vines to climb up to your roof, so ensure plants are trimmed back from the edge of your properly.
 Overgrown vegetation close to walls provides an attractive shelter, which they may use as a nesting site.
 Keeping your lawn mown will also help deter mice by reducing shelter and seeds for food.

 Food Storage: To discourage mice from entering your home, store food in plastic or metal containers and avoid leaving perishables on the counters.
 Ensure you clear up any food waste and crumbs too.

 Waste Disposal: Empty your bins regularly and, if possible, keep outside bins away from your home.

-For leading mice control service in London, qualified by BPCA/RSPH, call JG Pest Control now, on 0207 1838 906
+For leading mice control service in London, by qualified RSPH technicians, call JG Pest Control now, on 0207 1838 906